outerelocarlos/macOS-dev-Setup/README.md

 cargo install tealdeer        # A very fast implementation of tldr in Rust (man for lazy people) tldr --update                 # To populate tldr's cache

-# use exa with icons and git status instead of builtin ls
+# Use eza with icons and git status instead of builtin ls
 # this is in .bash_profile already
-alias ls="exa --all --group-directories-first --icons --level=2"  # default level for --tree alias ll="ls --long --sort=age --git --time=modified --time-style=iso"
+alias ls="eza --all --group-directories-first --icons --level=2"  # default level for --tree alias ll="ls --long --sort=age --git --time=modified --time-style=iso"
 ```